cplusplus/LEWG/library-design-guidelines.md

    * Everything is nested into `std`.
    * Official names don't start with an underscore (only hidden names); exception: `_1`, `_2`, etc.
    * No trailing underscores on names.
-   * `const` goes in the wrong place, i.e., to the left.
    * Operators are overloaded where it is close to their original meaning.
    * Do not overload unary address-of operator, nor the comma operator.
    * Do not overload logical `and` operator, nor the logical `or` operator.